My dad is arguably one of the most kind hearted people on the planet.

 - 1 cup water 235mml

 Add the quartered potatoes to a large pot and cover them completely with water by 1 or 2 inches.
-Place a lid on the pot at an angle and cook for 25 minutes, or until you can pierce them with a fork.
+Place a lid on the pot at an angle and simmer over medium heat for 20-25 minutes, or until you can pierce them with a fork.

 Drain the potatoes and set them aside to cool.